oracle/terraform-provider-oci/website/docs/d/vault_secret.html.markdown

 * `description` - A brief description of the secret.
 Avoid entering confidential information.
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `id` - The OCID of the secret.
+* `is_auto_generation_enabled` - The value of this flag determines whether or not secret content will be generated automatically.
 * `key_id` - The OCID of the master encryption key that is used to encrypt the secret.
 You must specify a symmetric key to encrypt the secret during import to the vault.
 You cannot encrypt secrets with asymmetric keys.
 Furthermore, the key must exist in the vault that you specify.
 * `last_rotation_time` - A property indicating when the secret was last rotated successfully, expressed in [RFC 3339](https://tools.ietf.org/html/rfc3339) timestamp format.
 Example: `2019-04-03T21:10:29.600Z`
 * `lifecycle_details` - Additional information about the current lifecycle state of the secret.